mseg-dataset/mseg-semantic/training.md

 | MSeg Relabeled | config/train/480_release/mseg-3m.yaml | --- |
 | MSeg Unrelabeled | --- | --- |

-Note that at 480p, we only re-train our best model (trained on Relabeled MSeg in the Unified taxonomy).
+Note that at 480p, we only re-train w/ our best configuration (a model trained on the Relabeled MSeg Dataset in the Unified taxonomy).
 The rest of our ablation experiments are carried out at 1080p.

 @720p
 | Dataset \ Taxonomy |  Unified |   Naive  |